Miller Barondess Obtains Settlement for L.A. County Against SoCalGas for $119.5 Million

 We are very proud to have represented the County and to have helped secure such a great result for the County, its residents, and all of Southern California.

-The Miller Barondess team, led by partner Skip Miller, included partners Amnon Siegel, Mira Hashmall, and Jason H. Tokoro, associates David Schecter, Kiva Schrager, Sean McKissick, Ryan Mackey, and Nicole Kim, and paralegals Ricky Reis, Scarlet Speakmoore and Louise Goldwire.
+The Miller Barondess team, led by partner Skip Miller, included partners Amnon Siegel, Mira Hashmall and Jason H. Tokoro, associates David Schecter, Kiva Schrager, Ryan Mackey and Nicole Kim, and paralegals Ricky Reis, Scarlet Speakmoore and Louise Goldwire.